Flank/flank-dashboard/docs/09_firebase_deployment.md

 1. Go to the `metrics/firebase/functions/index.js` file and change the `inactive` constant back to `true`.
 2. Redeploy this function, using the `firebase deploy --only functions` command.

-Also, to allow users to sign in with Google, you should enable the `validateEmailDomain` function for all users and configure the allowed user email domains within `Cloud Firestore`.
+To validate user's email domain when they sign in with Google, the application uses the `validateEmailDomain` cloud function deployed previously.
+If user signs in using the email and password method then no domain validation happens.
+To enable this validation, you should enable the `validateEmailDomain` for all users.
+Consider the following steps:

-To allow any user call the `validateEmailDomain` function deployed previously, you should follow the next steps:

 1. Open the [Google Cloud Platform](https://console.cloud.google.com/home/dashboard) and select your project in the top left corner.
 2. Open the side menu and go to the `Cloud Functions` section.